-Dogs of all shapes, sizes and colors come to New York City for two days in February to compete at the Westminster Kennel Club Dog Show, presented by Purina® Pro Plan®.
+Dogs of all shapes, sizes and colors come to New York City for three days in February to compete at the Westminster Kennel Club Dog Show, presented by Purina® Pro Plan®.

 Only one dog can be Best In Show, but first dogs must win their Group competitions.
 The small-statured dogs of the Toy Group are the second to take the ring on night one of the competition.

 Dogs in the Toy Group serve a different purpose than those of the Herding or Hound Groups, for example.
 Rather than herding cattle or tracking game, Toy Group dogs provide their owners love and companionship.

 Their small size makes them popular with those living in cities and small apartments.
 Toy breeds are the perfect lap dog, and they love attention.
 These small dogs also excel at learning new tricks and participating in obedience.

 Although dogs in the AKC Toy Group often resemble larger breeds, they aren’t the only group with small dogs.
 Smaller breeds exist in every Group.
 The Toy Group includes all the following breeds and more.